-Here are some good books on general topics discussed in class.
+Here are a few good books on general topics discussed in class.
 Most of them are written for the general reader interested in science, and many have made the nonfiction best seller lists.
 These are books that I think really stand out as "a good read".
 I will add books to the list as we go through the semester, so consider this list just a starting off point.
-Got a good book to recommend to me?
-Let me know-I am always on the look out for a good book to read.
+All these books are accessible through the KSU library or Ohiolink.

 History of Geology